Taiko2k/TauonMusicRemote/README.md

 An attempt at making an Andorid remote controller app for the Tauon Music Box desktop app.

-Development stage is in alpha and not ready for general use.
+App development stage is in alpha and not ready for general use.

 ## Current target features / design brief